algolia/instantsearch/docgen/src/guides/no-result.md

 When the query returns no results, it is important to let the user know that their query led to no results.

-By doing so, we’re acknowledging that not all queries lead to some result and with some additional hints we can let them continue to use the application.
+By doing so, we’re acknowledging that not all queries lead to some result and with some additional hints we can let them continue to use the search.
 This way, there is less chance that the user will leave the website to do a search to an external search engine.

-There are a few strategies that can be implemented from the very simple to some more complex strategies.
-This guide will walk you through one that can be easily implemented with InstantSearch.js: we’ll first improve the message that we provide to the user and then we’ll add a button to let the user clear the filters.
+There are various strategies that can be implemented for the no-result.
+This guide will walk you through one that can be easily implemented with InstantSearch.js:
+  - first we'll improve the message that we provide to the user
+  - then we’ll add a button to let the user clear the filters

 ## Display a message